thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Additional Package Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+These features are not required for spatially-explicit coalescence models, as they are utilised internally by the
+package.
+However, there are some features that could be of great convenience to users, especially for generating and
+manipulating landscapes using tif files.

 - Read tif files and perform a number of operations taking into account georeferencing of the data.
   Functionality is contained within the :class:`Map class <pycoalescence.map.Map>` (see :ref:`here <map_reading>`).